jjviana/jjviana.github.io/_posts/2018-12-11-Explaining-Deep-NLP-Models.md

 The steps 5 and 6 of the algorithm were developed experimentally and corresponding to using the [z-score](CITATION NEEDED) of the word vector magnitude change.
 I found in practice that using the z-score provides a more interpretable explanation than using the magnitude change itself since the gradient is usually very small.

+I (-0.965) loved (2.709) this (0.297) film (0.032) , (-0.429) but (-0.183) the (-0.053) main (-0.242) actor (-0.006) sucks (-1.167) .
+(0.007)

+Ok, this looks much better and intriguing at the same time.
+We can now see that the network is indeed focusing on the "loved" word and that it wants to see more of it in order to improve the loss.
+Since we are improving the loss relative to the positive class, we can interpret any word with a positive score as "positive".

+We can also see that the word sucks is a "negative" word, since the gradient is aiming to "erase" it (not as much as it wants to enhance the word "love" tough).